CHAPTER THIRTY—CONDITIONS

 James hesitated, surprised.

-He blinked.
-“Oh.
-Yeah, him…I don’t want you to feel like I’m threatening you, but—”
+“Oh,” he said.
+He rubbed his hand over his mouth, searching for somewhere else too look.
+“Yeah, him…I don’t want you to feel like I’m threatening you, but—”

 “Which means this is gonna be a threat.”

 Heather stared at him, reviewing the brief shreds of memory she had of the man in question.
-Mousey, good posture, a demeanor so calm in the face of trauma he seemed more a cardboard cutout of himself in her memory than a real person.
+Mousey, good posture, a demeanor so calm in the face of horror he seemed more a cardboard cutout of himself in her memory than a real person.

 “So go,” Heather said.
 A small but wild spark of hope lit up within her.
 “Tell everyone what happened and figure out a way to come back for me.
 I’m sure I could—”

-“I don’t think we of all people are the authority on what’s impossible,” James’ voice wavered, hollowed out to the core.
-“I don’t know if it’s a machine, or something they do chemically or what, but if what he says is true, he will strip my mind of everything having to do with this place.
-All the way to the beginning of the summer, probably.
-Before I even met you.”
+James’ voice wavered, dark and quiet, “I don’t know if it’s a machine, or something they do chemically, but if what he says is true, he will strip my mind of everything having to do with this place.
+All the way back to before I was even hired at Larkspur, probably.
+Before I even met you.
+I won’t know to contact Richard, to come back for you.”

 “I don’t want to take that chance,” James said.
 “Do you?”